senadmd/RetrovirusIntegrationDatabaseParser/README.md

 *Training set files*
 - DNAString.txt - DNA String containing 100 bp of nucleotides before the insert position and 100 bp after insert position concatenated.
 - inserts.txt - Comma-separated string of DNA positions one-hot encoded for each possible nucleotide.
 The 200 bp of DNA has been converted to one-hot comma-separated string containg the possible nuclotides (A,C,G,T) in order.
 For each row, the first 200 one-hot encoded values are for A (first channel), then the next 200 values are for C (second channel), then for G (third channel), and at last for T (fourth channel).
-The one-hot translation is decribed below in the section *One-Hot encoding table for DNA strings*.
+The one-hot translation is decribed below in the section "One-hot encoding table for DNA strings".
 - labels.txt - Label indicating a true (1) or false (0) integration event.
 For every true integration event, a false, randomly sampled false integration event is generated.

+*Validation set files*
-*Validation set files - same format as above but generated separately for the validation data*
+These files follow the same format as above but are generated separately for the validation data.
 - DNAString_validation.txt
 - inserts_validation.txt
 - labels_validation.txt